Amaranthus hybridus (smooth pigweed)

 A. hybridus has a chromosome number of 2n = 32 (Murray, 1940; Grant, 1959).
 It readily hybridizes with closely related species, but the F1 generation is highly sterile (Tucker and Sauer, 1958).
 Hybrids often have oddly shaped inflorescences.
 Brenan (1961) distinguished three subspecies of A. hybridus on the basis of the relative length of the bracts compared with the length of the sepals.

 A. hybridus is sometimes confused with the cultivated species A. hypochondriacus and A. caudatus (love-lies-bleeding), both of which have long, thin often reddish inflorescences.
 However, Sauer (1967) contends that A. hypochondriacus was derived mainly from A. powellii, and A. caudatus mainly from A. quitensis.
 A. hybridus is thought to be the progenitor of A. cruentus, a cultivated grain and ornamental plant.
 Introgression has undoubtedly occurred among the weedy and domesticated amaranths.
 While this represents the current status of A. hybrudus in the strictest sense, it must be noted that the 'cultivated' A. cruentus often occurs as a weed and is sometimes referred to as 'A. hybridus' in weed literature.
-Hence it is likely that a number of the recorrds in this data-sheet might refer more strictly to A. cruentus (or to other closely related species).
+Hence it is likely that a number of the records in this data-sheet might refer more strictly to A. cruentus (or to other closely related species).

 DescriptionTop of page

-A. hybridus is an annual herbaceous plant which reproduces only by seeds.
+A. hybridus is an erect annual herbaceous plant which reproduces only by seeds.
 It produces a tap root and erect, often branched stems from 0.1 to 2.0 m in height.
 The stems are thick and often ribbed or tinged with red.
 Its leaves are alternate, long-stalked, and ovate to rhombic-ovate.
 Leaf and stem surfaces have small fine hairs.
 Flowers are numerous, green, and crowded into finger-like spikes forming a long, dense terminal panicle, with axillary spikes below.
 The terminal spike is often lax.
-Perianth segments 5, lanceolate, acute, 2-3 mm long, subtended by bracteoles somewhat longer, about 4 mm, with a long, sharp tip, causing the inflorescence to feel distinctly prickly.
+Perianth segments 5, lanceolate, acute, 2–3 mm long, subtended by bracteoles somewhat longer, about 4 mm, with a long, sharp tip, causing the inflorescence to feel distinctly prickly.
 Stamens 5.
 At maturity, the entire plant may be reddish in colour.
 Seeds are round, dark brown, shiny, somewhat flattened, and 1.0 to 1.5 mm in diameter.

 DistributionTop of page